Printable FAQs

 What does the typical Kampani subordinated loan agreement look like?

-Kampani charges no commission or transaction fees.
+Kampani charges 3% on the loan amount.
 The only fees incurred are that of bank transfers, which are split between Kampani and the investee.
 Each party pays for the bank fees on their respective ends of the transaction.

 Can you tell me more about how Kampani wants to be involved in the governance of the investee?